Advanced Healthcare Directives in PA

 The division of your marital home can affect your children profoundly, even if they appear to be "doing fine."
 Seek information and support to assist your children in coping during the custody battle.

 Many children, however, will not be entirely comfortable discussing all their feelings with either of their newly separated parents.
 Try to ensure they have another trusted adult they can talk to.
-This may be a grandparent, a family friend, a teacher, a coach, or a paid counselor.
+That person may be a grandparent, a family friend, a teacher, a coach, or a paid counselor.

 Families can survive the end of their parent's relationship.

-Even when there are disputes over the specifics of child custody, it's the fortunate truth that most parents have a genuine, heartfelt interest in the well-being of their children.
-Used as a basis for common ground, rather than rivalry, a sound, and sustainable child custody agreement can help a divided family maintain a modified form of unity that will provide the children with a sense of security and stability until adulthood and beyond.
+Even when there are disputes over the specifics of child custody, it's the fortunate truth that most parents have a genuine, heartfelt interest in their children's well-being.
+Used as a basis for common ground rather than rivalry, a sound, and sustainable child custody agreement can help a divided family maintain a modified form of unity that will provide the children with a sense of security and stability until adulthood and beyond.

 Make sure you choose the right child custody lawyer.